rwth-afu/UniPagerLED/README.md

 * GPIO Pin in Wiring Pi style for "Transmitting LED" --gpioTX
 * For all GPIOs an seperate invert option to be flexible if the LEDs common Pin is Ground or 3.3V.
 Maybe by putting a __-__ in front of the pin number; e.g. --gpioTX -29

-GPIO-Pin numbering can be found here: http://pi4j.com/pins/model-b-plus.html
+__WRONG__ GPIO-Pin numbering can be found here: http://pi4j.com/pins/model-b-plus.html __Right__ Pin header numbers have top be used, not WiringPi Numbers

 # Common assigments:
 __RasPager9000:__
 * gpioTX: none
-* gpioRun: 11
+* gpioRun: 24
-* gpioConn: 10
+* gpioConn: 26

 Websocket connection should be opened once and kept open.
 React on update comming from the UniPager.
 If connection is closed, reconnect.